Reliable Distributed Computing for Metaverse: A Hierarchical Game-Theoretic Approach: SYSTEM MODEL AND PROBLEM FORMULATIONS

-3) Interactions between lower and upper levels: In the lower level, the miners who compute online workers' compositive reputation values form coalitions.
-The coalition with the highest coalition utility will be selected by the reputation chain and execute the CDC rendering tasks published by the MSP.
-Specifically, without forming coalitions, the MSP may not be able to distinguish which workers are reliable, which may degrade the utility of the MSP.
-In order to motivate selected workers to contribute their computing resource to the CDC rendering tasks and guarantee the utility of the MSP, the Stackelberg game is used in the upper level.
-The MSP gives reward strategy, and the selected coalitions of workers, which are formed in the lower level, contribute their computing resource to maximize their utilities.
+3) Interactions between upper and lower layers: In the upper layer, the miners who compute workers' compositive reputation values form coalitions.
+The coalition with the highest coalition utility will be selected by blockchain, and the workers in the selected coalition will execute the CDC rendering tasks published by the MSP.
+Specifically, without forming coalitions, the MSP may not be able to identify the workers that are reliable, which may degrade the utility of the MSP.
+In order to motivate the selected workers to contribute their computing resource to the CDC rendering tasks and guarantee the highest utility of the MSP, the Stackelberg game is used in the lower layer.
+The MSP decides reward strategy, and the selected coalitions of workers, which are formed in the upper layer, contribute their computing resource to maximize their utilities.
 Besides, in order to increase probabilities to be selected in the next round of coalition formation game, the workers should also consider their local reputation values when adjusting the computing resource strategy.
-The hierarchical game theoretic approach ensures that the CDC rendering tasks can be executed by reliable workers and maximize the MSP's utility.
-Meanwhile, the selected reliable workers are incentivized to contribute their computing resources to the CDC rendering tasks generating from metaverse services.
+The hierarchical game theoretic approach ensures that the CDC rendering tasks can be executed by reliable workers and maximizing the MSP's utility.
+Meanwhile, the selected reliable workers are incentivized to contribute their computing resources to the CDC rendering tasks from vehicular metaverse services.